Toxic Link Apocalypse: How to Identify, Remove & Defend Your Site (SEO)

 Once your file is ready, you'll need to submit it to Google using the Disavow Links Tool in Search Console.
 Here's a quick rundown:

-- Access the tool: Go to Google's Disavow Links Tool and select your website.
+- Access the tool: Go to Google's Disavow Links Tool and pick your website.

 - Choose your file: Upload your